MarcoLodini/windows365/Windows365/link/configuration-service-provider-support.md

 Windows 365 Link runs a small purpose-built Windows based operating system called Windows CPC.
 Therefore, device configuration for Windows 365 Link follows the same process as Windows in general with two main differences.

 - Windows 365 Link can only be Entra joined, so Active Directory Group Policy isn’t supported for the device.
-- Windows 365 Link supports a subset of Windows Configuration Service Provider (CSP) policies.
+- Windows 365 Link supports a subset of Windows configuration service provider (CSP) policies.

 There are no new CSPs or policies specific for the Windows 365 Link.